floklimm/graphon/README.md

 - Matlab (tested for version R2020a)
 - [GenLouvain](https://github.com/GenLouvain/GenLouvain) for community detection (tested for version 2.2)

 ## How-to

 ### Matlab
 The code in the library allows you to construct synthetic graphons and use a modularity-maximisation algorithm to detect community structure in them.
 It also has some examples of graphons estimated from empirical network data.

-To reproduce the figures in the manuscript, see folder `/matlab/paperReproduction`
+To reproduce the figures in the manuscript, see folder `/matlab/paperReproduction`.

-The code to construct synthetic graphons is available in `/matlab/graphonConstruction`
+The code to construct synthetic graphons is available in `/matlab/graphonConstruction`.

+Different graphon metrics are available under `/matlab/graphonFunctions`.

-Some helper functions (e.g., for plotting) are under `/matlab/helperFunctions`
+Some helper functions (e.g., for plotting) are under `/matlab/helperFunctions`.

 ### Mathematica